Frequently Asked Questions (Secondary Section)

-(A16) Can I / can my son bring his mobile phone to school?
+(A16) Can my son bring his mobile phone to school?

-- CHS allows students to bring their mobile phone to school as a mean for contacting their family.
-However, lower levels (Level 1 and 2) students must lock away their phones (through a structured process) until the end of the timetabled lessons, so as to ensure they stay focused on lessons and make good use of their time during breaks.
+- CHS allows students to bring their mobile phones to school as a means for contacting their family.
+However, lower level (Levels 1 and 2) students must lock away their phones (through a structured process) until the end of the timetabled lessons, so as to ensure they stay focused on lessons and make good use of their time during breaks.

 - Upper level students are not required to lock away their phones, but are expected to be disciplined and keep their phones during lessons.

-(A17) Do I / does my son need to buy a laptop/mobile devices as part of school programme when he joins CHS?
+(A17) Does my son need to buy a laptop/mobile devices as part of school programme when he joins CHS?

 (B) Questions about DSA-Sec Categories and Criteria

-- No. There is no GAT or general academic selection tests for CHS’ 2018 DSA process.
-This has being the case since 2017.
-However, specific DSA category may have its own selection test for talent area, e.g. Leadership Interview Rounds, sports trial, music audition.
+- No. There is no GAT or general academic selection tests for CHS’ 2021 DSA process.
+This has been the case since 2017.
+However, specific DSA category may have its own selection test for talent area, e.g. leadership interview rounds, sports trial, music audition.

-(B2) If I / my son accept(s) CHS’ offer for DSA-Sec (IP/OP-Performing Arts) / (IP/OP-Sports) based on my / his audition for “X” CCA, do I/ does he need to join this CCA?
+(B2) If my son accept(s) CHS’ offer for DSA-Sec (IP/OP-Performing Arts) / (IP/OP-Sports) based on my / his e-audition for “X” CCA, does he need to join this CCA?

-(B3) Can I / my son who enters CHS via DSA join more than one CCA?
+(B3) Can my son who enters CHS via DSA join more than one CCA?

-(B4) Does I / my son need to have offered Higher Chinese in PSLE (as a prerequisite) to apply for any of the DSA-Sec (IP) categories?
+(B4) Does my son need to have been offered Higher Chinese in PSLE (as a prerequisite) to apply for any of the DSA-Sec (IP) categories?

-- To apply to any of CHS’ DSA-Sec (IP) categories, your son must qualify for offering HCL in IP Year 1 and 2, although he may not be offering HCL in PSLE, e.g. he has consistently good P5 and P6 CL results that indicate he has strong language foundation to offer HCL in Year 1 and 2.
+- To be shortlisted for any CHS’ DSA-Sec (IP) categories, your son must be assessed to qualify to offer HCL in IP Years 1 and 2, even though he may not be offering HCL in PSLE.
+For example, he should have consistently good P5 and P6 CL results that indicate he has a strong language foundation to offer HCL in Years 1 and 2.